MSwoboda/yvent/README.md

 PEEP adapter theads into the main body vent and provides one 22mm and one 33mm port for stanard PEEP valves.
 The connector can also connect to a HEPA flter.

 ## Manufacturing & Assembly

+### Explanation
+yVent has been designed to be enitrely 3D printed.
+However, CAD and STL file folders include both 3D printable versions and a rough version adapted for CNC milling and injection molding (threads removed, holes sized for tapping, overhangs removed).

+The design has been printed and tested using Markforged Onyx One and Prusa i3 Mk3 printers (see performance ).

 ### Medical Grade Silicone Adhesive Method